jove-decompiler/jove/README.md

 Some tools, such as `jove-bootstrap`, will only work if the target architecture matches the host's.

+# FAQ
+### What is jove?
+A: Given a dynamically linked executable `E`, jove produces source code for `E` that, when compiled and run, produce the same outputs.
+### What's the catch?
+A: You have to run the program in question under `jove-bootstrap` (the ptrace(2)-based dynamic analysis) for all the inputs that you should require of the recompiled program.

 # Examples

 ## `ls` (debian)